dataiku/census-challenge/README.md

 Your application should be a single-page web application, i.e. the user must be able to change the variable without reloading the page.

-There is absolutely no constraint on the technological stack that you might choose to achieve this.
-Choose whichever you think is best suited for the task.
-Feel free to modify the code of the server if you need.

 ## Final note
 There is absolutely no constraint on the technological stack that you might choose to achieve this.
 Choose whichever you master and think is best suited for the task.